HKyatham/ROS2_Based_Control_System_for_-Managing_Three_Thermostats/README.md

 + eco – When used, it reduces the target temperature by 3 degrees to save energy.
 + night – When used, it automatically adjusts the target temperature to a preset comfortable sleeping temperature at night (18°C)

-1. Edit FILE-ALT rwa2.launch.py to incorporate the argument mode
+1. Edit FILE rwa2.launch.py to incorporate the argument mode
 2. Modify your program to incorporate this argument:
 + When in away mode, the publisher stops publishing.
 + In eco mode, the target temperature decreases by 3 degrees.
 Adjust the current temperature up or down by 1 degree and continue publishing until the target temperature is achieved.
 Do not go below 0°C or above 40°C.